Theses

 Cohort: Cohort 2

-Date: June 25, 2025
+Date Awarded: June 25, 2025

-Link: View publication
+Link: View thesis

 Alex's doctoral thesis is concerned with the development of finite element methods for coupled systems of partial differential equations (PDEs) relating to problems in charge transport.